 Tips For Boarding Your Pets During A Hurricane Evacuation

-As many of you know, the hurricane season officially began on June 1st and runs through November 30th.
-Many of us have begun to stock up on bottled water, non-perishable foods, and more to prepare, in the event a big storm heads our way in Tampa Bay.
+As many of you know, the Florida hurricane season officially begins on June 1st and runs through November 30th.
+Many of us Florida Residents make it an annual routine to stock up on bottled water, non-perishable foods, and more, to prepare in the event a big storm heads our way in Tampa Bay.
 However, it’s also a good idea to make sure you have a plan for your pets (think cats, dogs, birds, etc) during a storm or mandatory evacuation.

 Don’t plan on dropping off your pet at a local animal shelter during an evacuation or a storm.
 In Pinellas County, for example, the SPCA and Humane Society cannot accept your pets for temporary boarding during a storm.